Islamist Bloc: History

 In addition, independent candidates of the Al-Nour Party won 28 seats out of the 168 seats allocated for independent candidates.

-Additionally, three members of the Building and Development Party have been elected as independents.
+Additionally, three members of the Building and Development Party were elected as independents.

-Thus, the Islamist Bloc won a total of 127 seats out of 498 (25.5%) in the 2012 Egyptian Parliament, thus becoming the second largest political bloc in the parliament after the Democratic Alliance for Egypt.
+The Islamist Bloc won a total of 127 seats out of 498 (25.5%) in the 2012 Egyptian Parliament, becoming the second largest political bloc in the parliament after the Democratic Alliance for Egypt.

+The alliance won 45 seats in the 2012 Egyptian Shura Council election.